SEND Policy 2024.docx

 Students who require additional support are provided with opportunity for withdrawal sessions which will cover individual learning programmes in literacy, numeracy, social development, communication and anger management.
 These individual programmes will reflect assessment by the SENCO and carried out by the school’s SEND Learning Support Mentors.
 (See Whole School Literacy Policy).

 Some students will require additional support from an outside agency; where further assessment may be required and additional intervention implemented.
-This will be organised by Roselyn House School and The RHISE Service in discussion with the placing LEA.
+This will be organised by Roselyn House School in discussion with the placing LEA.
 External support services will require access to a student’s records in order to understand the strategies employed to date, and the targets set and achieved.

 The specialist may be asked to provide further assessments and advice, and possibly work directly with the student.
 Parental/ Carer consent will be sought for any additional information required.